A Kernel Two-sample Test for Dynamical Systems: Illustrative Examples

 \section{Illustrative Examples}

 In this section, we illustrate two critical properties of our method: i) respecting the estimated time shift $a^*$ yields samples whose distribution is indistinguishable from the stationary distribution, ii) violating the estimated time shift $a^*$ leads to clustering effects that skew and bias the empirical distributions.
-More details to all of the mentioned experiments are provided in the supplementary material.
+More details on all experiments (deterministic and stochastic systems) are provided in the appendix.

+In practice, it is usually sufficient to consider data from two points in time $\mathbb{P}_s$ and $\mathbb{P}_{s+a}$---in particular, when kernel two-sample testing is also based on points and not subtrajectories.
+Thus, we estimate $a^*$ based on MMD-mixing (\cf \abvDef\ref{def:weakMMDMixing}).